noynaert/act102handouts/11_More_Form_Controls/11a_Additional_Basic_Input.md

 The ```checked``` attribute may be used with radio buttons.

-#### &lt;fieldset>
+## &lt;fieldset>

 The &lt;fieldset> is a fairly new html tag.
 It is meant to group related controls.
-Previous versions of html would have just used a <div> in most cases.
+Previous versions of html would have just used a &lt;div> in most cases.
 Note that &lt;br> tags are still required.

 Browsers are supposed to show fieldset with the following default CSS.
 However, the CSS can be modified.